Humanitarian Reinstatement (I-130 Petition Reinstatement due to Death of Petitioner )

 There is no specific timeline for humanitarian Reinstatement of your visa petition.
 But as we have filled many humanitarian reinstatements for revoked petitions, based on our experience, we can say that the timeline for this could be between 12 to 16 months, depending on the case type and its complexity.
 In many cases, USCIS ask for more evidence or supporting documents.

-What Factors are Involved in High Success Rate in Humanitarian Reinstatement Cases?
+What Factors Contribute to a High Success Rate in Humanitarian Reinstatement Cases?

 Why do you need an Immigration Attorney to help you Prepare for Humanitarian Reinstatement of your Visa Petition?